Information Theory for Complex Systems Scientists

 Another, related, way of thinking about entropy is based on Question 2: ``How much work do I need to do to become more certain than I am now?".
 Forget about surprise for a moment, and ask ``on average, what is the minimum number of yes/no questions would I need to determine the number rolled on each dice (the fair and the weighted)?"

 In the case of the fair die, you have no reason to suspect any particular face to be more likely than another, so a guess of ``it is $x$" will only be right one time in six.
-You can start whittling it down with clever questions like ``is it an odd number," however, on average, it will take you $\approx 2.59$ questions to uniquely determine the state of the die.
+A more efficient approach might be to start whittling down the space of possibilities with clever questions like ``is it an odd number."
+Assuming that you are very good good at selecting questions, on average, it will take you $\approx 2.59$ questions to uniquely determine the state of the die.
 In the case of the loaded die, however, if you start with ``is it 2", you'll be right two times in three.
 On average, it will only take $\approx 1.7$ guesses to determine the outcome of a roll of the loaded die.

 Every time you ask a question, you \textit{rule out} possible outcomes, reducing your uncertainty and \textit{gaining information about the state of the die} (for a fascinating discussion of information as probability mass exclusions, see \cite{finn_probability_2018}).
 In the case of the fair die, you need to ask more questions (that is to say, you need more information) to uniquely specify the state of the die, while in the case of the loaded one, since you already know that it's more likely to be two, you need less information.
 You come into the game with information already ``in your pocket", as it were.